 Read more: Why You Don't Need Underlay For Vinyl

 Underlay comes in several different forms to suit the flooring that is being placed both on and under.
 Of these types, wood fibre is the thickest you can use and is the one that should be used if your base floor is a bit uneven.
 They also give good heat and sound insulation though are not particularly suitable for wet environments such as the bathroom and kitchen.

 Poly fibre is the thinnest underlay available to put under laminate flooring or other similar forms of flooring.
 It's suitable for any firm, dry and level sub-floor, such as wooden floors.
 Before laying underlay make sure the sub-floor is dry, clean and smooth to allow for a perfect finish.
 Also, never use carpet underlay under laminate or wood flooring as it is completely unsuitable for the job.

 How to fit underlay

-When fitting underlay make sure to measure how much you need.
+When fitting underlay, make sure to measure how much you need.
 You should make sure the underlay extends up the wall by at least 5cm to give yourself some leeway.
-When it comes to pipes, which are always tricky, make sure to leave a 5-10mm gap around the pipes width. .
+When it comes to pipes, which are always tricky, make sure to leave a 5-10mm gap around the width of the pipe. .
 Once you've cut your underlay to size it should be easy to install.
 Simply make sure you don't overlap the different pieces so that your floor stays smooth and even.